-This first appeared in my bi-weekly Substack newsletter.
+This first appeared in my weekly newsletter.

 One thing that can be said about Kansas City, is that the area has an amazing variety of world cuisine.
 We have our famous native cuisine such as Kansas City barbecue.
 Kansas Citians have their favorites, but love to try new things.
 Which cuisines does Kansas City lack?
 This question is often asked in various local food groups.
 The cuisine and concepts that people cite changes as new restaurants open, old ones close, trends change, and new people from other countries move to Kansas City.